oswaldobapvicjr/performetrics/README.md

 ## How to include it

-To include **Performetrics** in your Maven project, add it as a dependency on your pom.xml file:
+If you are using Maven, add **Performetrics** as a dependency on your pom.xml file:

 ```xml
 <dependency>